 Such a model is quite easy to define — if you can apply use cases from the first way to one part and those of the second one to another, you should opt for this model.

 As a development company, we have a lot to do with handling technical debt for our clients and have assembled quite a lot of experience that we’ll gladly share with you.
 By getting acquainted with our cases, you might get some ideas for your project and prevent certain mistakes in the future.

 We’ll give you a couple of examples for each covering approach.

-A team that was working on this project before we took it over set up CI/CD (Continuous Integration/Continuous Delivery) using already deprecated versions of the libraries.
+A team that was working on this project before set up CI/CD (Continuous Integration/Continuous Delivery) using already deprecated versions of the libraries.
 The platform that this team used for the setup announced that these library versions would be supported for a limited time.
-It was the signal for the development team to update it during this period to prevent troubles.
+It was the signal for the development team to update it during this time to prevent troubles.

 However, previous developers failed to seize the moment and didn’t perform the update.
 After some time, we took over the project and started to deploy the backend code using the existing CI/CD configuration.
 Everything was fine for some time, yet, the code suddenly wasn’t able to pass certain deployment stages.
 As a result, we couldn’t release new product updates.

 Our team was trying to fix the problem locally but then we realized that the platform simply stopped supporting these library versions.
 The only reasonable solution was to fully rewrite the CI/CD process since it wasn’t possible to change the code on the failing steps only.